luquan666/RiceSNP-BB/README.md

 ## Contact

-Please feel free to contact us if you need any help (E-mail: quanlu@stu.ahau.edu.cn).
+Please feel free to contact us if you need any help (E-mail: gaoyujia@ahau.edu.cn).